 Last week I wrote about the right and wrong ways to network.
 But today, successful networking is more than just exchanging business cards at cocktail parties.
 Online tools like LinkedIn, Doostang, and Facebook are an important part of a solid networking strategy.

 Here are five tips for leveraging online networking tools in your career.

 Back the Winner, and Focus Your Effort

 We Web users are fickle when it comes to social networking sites.
 Anyone remember Friendster?
 It soared and then soured as MySpace, and now Facebook, took over as kings of the hill.

 Make sure you’re networking in the right place, and keep your ear to the ground for the best place to connect with potential employers.

 Then, choose the social networking site that best aligns with your career goals, and focus your efforts there.
 Here’s a hint: LinkedIn is probably the most widely used professional networking site, though Facebook can be good for recent grads.
-Doostang is by invite only and focuses on careerists with elite degrees and advanced skills.
+Doostang focuses on careerists with elite degrees and advanced skills.